- Academic Departments

 - BSCI 50196 Individual Investigation (no more than 6 hours may be applied towards the degree)

-Students holding a bachelors degree without K-12 teacher certification must take at least 23 hours of biological science courses.
+Students holding a bachelors degree without K-12 teacher certification must take at least 23 hours of biological science courses; courses outside of BSCI must be approved by the MA coordinator and be a curricular "fit" with the degree program.

 All prospective students must apply online through the Kent State University’s Admissions Office.